Are you an adviser? Go to Unbiased Pro

 What is a lump sum?

-A lump sum is a single, large payment and can come from various sources, such as winning the lottery, inheriting or receiving a financial gift, or a redundancy payment or bonus.
-If you are over 55 years old, you can also withdraw a lump sum from your pension, depending on the terms of your scheme.
-This is rising to 57 from April 2028.
+A lump sum is a single, large payment and can come from various sources, such as winning the lottery, inheriting, receiving a financial gift, or a redundancy payment or bonus.

-Receiving a lump sum can be a great opportunity to top up your savings or boost your long-term wealth by investing in an ISA or pension.
+Depending on your circumstances, a lump sum can be a great opportunity to top up your savings or boost your long-term wealth by investing.

 How to prioritise your lump sum?

 If you don’t have savings, it’s a good idea to prioritise building a safety net.
-Most experts recommend keeping an emergency cash buffer of at least three months’ expenses.
+Experts recommend keeping an emergency cash buffer of three to six months’ expenses, longer if you’re already retired.

-Once you have a sufficient cash reserve, you may want to explore longer-term investments, such as a stocks and shares ISA or a pension, to help grow your wealth over time.
+Once you have a sufficient cash reserve, you may want to explore longer-term investments, such as a stocks and shares individual savings account (ISA) or a pension, to help grow your wealth over time.

-A lump sum can provide a valuable opportunity to clear outstanding debts and ease financial pressure.
+A lump sum can also provide a valuable opportunity to clear outstanding debts and ease pressure on your income.
+Some debts, such as credit card debt, can quickly begin to multiply if they aren’t repaid promptly.

 If you’re looking to take control of things like credit card debt, lump sums can go a long way towards improving your financial situation and relieving a lot of stress.